MicrosoftDocs/Contribute/Contribute/how-to-write-docs-auth-pack.md

 ## How to use the Docs Markdown extension

-To access the Docs Markdown menu, type `ALT+M`.
+To access the Docs Markdown menu, press `ALT+M`.
 You can click or use up/down arrows to select the function you want, or type to start filtering, then hit `ENTER` when the function you want is highlighted in the menu.
 The following are available:

 |Function     |Description           |
 |-------------|----------------------|